Martin Luther King Bridge (Toledo, Ohio): History

-In 2001 the bridge started what was to have been a $31 million USD refurbishment.
+In 2001 the city started what was to have been a $31 million USD refurbishment of the bridge.
 This refurbishment widened the bridge's four lanes and added pedestrian walkways.

 The bridge's original control towers were replaced with new towers, modeled after the originals.

 When originally built, the streetcars operated by the Toledo Railways & Light Company shared the bridge with motor vehicles.

 The technique employed to keep the streetcar's power wire taut when in use, yet allowing the bridge to be raised, was considered innovative and was copied in similar bridges.

 The bridge's original deck was an open metal mesh.

 The bridge was designed by Arnold W. Brunner and built by Osborn Engineering.

 The bridge, including its approaches, is 1100 ft long.
 It is located a mile upstream from the Veterans' Glass City Skyway where Interstate 280 crosses the river.

+It was renamed from the Cherry Street Bridge to the Martin Luther King Jr. Memorial Bridge in January 1988 by the Toledo City Council.